-This projection effectively suppresses the semantic content aligned with the text modality.
-Importantly, linear operations such as projection onto a NULL-space can transform the feature space while preserving orthogonal (i.e., non-semantic) information.
-Therefore, $\text{Proj}_{X_V}(U)$ achieves semantic disentanglement by filtering out semantic components, while retaining information that is potentially discriminative for forgery detection.
+We then project the visual features $U$ onto the NULL-Space $X_V$ of the text features, calculated as $U P_V$. which effectively suppresses the semantic content aligned with the text modality, \textit{i.e.}, $ U_s P_V \approx \mathbf{0}$.
+Importantly, linear operations such as projection onto a NULL-Space can transform the feature space while preserving orthogonal (i.e., non-semantic) information.
+Therefore, $U P_V$ achieves semantic disentanglement by filtering out semantic components, while retaining information that is potentially discriminative for forgery detection.